-Clause Indicators Comply Yes/No Findings services and supplying labour and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
+Clause Indicators Comply Yes/No Findings supplying labour and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
 Evidence of legal due diligence of all contracted third parties, recruitment agencies (licensed/accredited) for migrant workers, service providers and labour contractors, is available.
-Yes As of to date in HASB, there is no Contractors/ contracts involved in all works due to this is small grower and All work is done by themselves.
+YES As of to date in HASB, there is no Contractors/ contracts involved in all works due to this is small grower and All work is done by themselves.
 Their foreign workers also did not through Recruitment agencies, due to worker apply for themselves.
-Thus, this indicator is not applicable.
 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.
-Yes As of to date in HASB, there is no Contractors/ contracts involved in all works due to this is small grower and All work is done by themselves.
+YES As of to date in HASB, there is no Contractors/ contracts involved in all works due to this is small grower and All work is done by themselves.
 Their foreign workers also did not through Recruitment agencies, due to worker apply for themselves.
-Thus, this indicator is not applicable.
 2.3 All FFB supplies from outside the unit of certification are from legal sources.
 2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins.
-Evidence of the ownership status or the right/claim to the land, or valid use of land by the grower/smallholder One or more supporting documents for claims Valid MPOB license Yes There is no mill involve in this small grower certification.
+Evidence of the ownership status or the right/claim to the land, or valid use of land by the grower/smallholder One or more supporting documents for claims Valid MPOB license YES There is no mill involve in this small grower certification.
 Thus this indicator is not applicable.
 2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
-Yes There is no mill involve in this small grower certification.
-Thus, this indicator is not applicable.
+YES There is no mill involve in this small grower certification.
+Thus this indicator is not applicable.